A new set of cluster driven composite development indicators: PCA analysis

 We have also plotted the number of times two topics are simultaneously significant across all principal components in \cref{fig:Graymap_Pval_Double}, with a darker grey indicating a higher number of times this occurs.
 We use a $5\%$ p value with a Bonferroni correction of $N$, giving the actual p value used to be $3.45\times 10^{-3}$.
 The black diagonal terms give the number of times a single topic is significant across all principal components using the same p value.
 If the indicators could be neatly divided into topics then we should see no interaction between them so that \cref{fig:Graymap_Pval_Double} will look almost like a diagonal matrix.
 In fact, we see that some of the off diagonal elements are quite large relative to the diagonal elements e.g. Education vs Economic and Social vs Health, which indicates that the topics are indeed interacting.
 We can therefore conclude from this analysis that there is not a clear, single topic that contributes more than others and that in fact statistically significant contributions can come from different topics that combine in different ways.

 This has implications for composite indicators aiming to capture some particular aspect of development such as GCI and HDI since it suggests that the inclusion of certain indicators which focus on other aspects of development might improve the quality of the composite indicator.
 Conversely, some indicators may actually not be representative of the aim of the composite one, which means including it would add no information with respect to the aim of the composite indicator whilst also simultaneously increasing complexity.
+These problems have also been mentioned in \cite{Mazziotta2019} and \cite{Mishra2008}, where it has been shown that potentially important indicators are ignored when forming composite indicators from PCA.
 Overall, we can conclude that whilst the principal components indicate that the correlations between indicators contains interesting structure, it is difficult to use PCA to form new composite indicators.
 This means we must turn to other methods to achieve both of these goals.